ksdodk/ChromiumStealer/README.md

 gets every password/cookie on a PC stored by a Chromium browser, decrypts it and\
 sends it to your DISCORD WEBHOOK and/or to your TELEGRAM Bot Chat.

-I MADE THE SCRIPT AS COMPACT AS I COULD WITHOUT ANY for example DISCORD WEBHOOK LIBRARIES ETC.
+I MADE THE SCRIPT AS COMPACT AS I COULD WITHOUT ANY for example DISCORD WEBHOOK PACKAGES ETC.

 ![alt text](https://i.imgur.com/CVrMpsS.png)
 ![alt text](https://i.imgur.com/ZPwsFEy.png)